RossTate/stack-switching/proposals/fibers/Explainer.md

 In the case of `fibonacci`, that function is `$fibonacci_generate`, given above.
 Note that every use of `yield` in the `fibonacci` generator has been implemented with a `jump.call_with_new $FiberIterator_yield`, providing the label of the control point immediately after the yield.
 This control point then updates the `jumpref` to yield control to and proceeds to generate more values.
+(In this case, `$fibonacci_generate` makes no use of `$self` because the surface-level generator code does not close over any free variables, but if it did then they would be additional fields within a subclass of `$FiberIterator`.)

 ```
 (func $FiberIterator_yield (param $consume_next jumpref)